UO-CS210/Treemap/docs/HOWTO-Treemap.md

 initially on _tiling_ in part 1, then turn attention to _grouping_ in part 2 of this project.

+> [!TIP]
+> Treemaps are inherently visual.
+Instructors should offer an
+> alternative to visually impaired students.
+The first phase of
+> this project (recursively dividing a flat list) is not inherently
+> visual.
+In the second part, you may wish to produce an HTML
+> list structure with the "tree view pattern" in place of the
+> graphical depiction.

 # Part 1: Tiling

 ## Divide and conquer